 How do you size a mulch basin?

-The amount of mulch basin you’ll need is determined by how much graywater you produce and your soil type to prevent pooling, ponding, or runoff of graywater.
+The amount of area you need to contain mulch basins is determined by how much graywater you produce and your soil type to prevent pooling, ponding, or runoff of graywater.
 Healthier soils will reduce the size of mulch basins while making it easier for your landscape to benefit even more from graywater.
 When you apply for the rebate, Valley Water will provide you the total square footage you’ll need based on how much laundry you do and the type of soil in your landscape.

 How do you install a mulch basin?